 Learning can be an uncomfortable process.
-When we attempt to learn something new, we inevitably make mistakes, increasing our vulnerability to embarrassment and appearing all-around foolish.
-Unfortunately, past experiences with this unpleasant feeling (or even just the fear of it) is sometimes enough to discourage learners from opening themselves to the learning process.
-Although this vulnerability can feel uncomfortable, especially for individuals who are accustomed to being experts or high-achievers, I believe it to be an essential part of learning and continued growth.
-To quote the animated show Adventure Time: “Dude, suckin’ at something is the first step to being sorta good at something”.
-Only by taking action and making “mistakes” can we identify weaknesses and take the necessary steps to address them, thus learning and growing in the process.
-Therefore, as an educator, I strive to foster a growth mindset in my students and build their resilience to failure by grounding my teaching in (1) empathy and kindness and (2) clarity and transparency, and (3) transferable knowledge and skills.
+When we try to learn something new, we inevitably make mistakes.
+Although mistakes are an entirely normal, even expected, part of the process, confronting our personal deficiencies can be embarrassing and unpleasant.
+Unfortunately, previous negative experiences with making mistakes can discourage learners from opening themselves to the learning process.
+Although this vulnerability can feel uncomfortable, especially for high-achieving learners, I believe it to be an essential part of learning.
+Only by embracing these “growing pains” can we identify weaknesses and learn from them.
+Therefore, as an educator, I strive to foster a growth mindset in my students and build their resilience to failure by grounding my teaching in (1) metacognitive principles, (2) empathy and kindness, (3) clarity and transparency, and (4) transferrable skills.

 My emphasis on empathy and transparency is not only reflected in my student-instructor interactions, but also in the fabric of the curriculum itself.
 For example, I am a huge proponent of low-stakes, formative assessments.
-Early exposure to different types and difficulties of exam questions would allow students to not only practice, but also identify specific areas of improvement without negatively impacting their stress or self-confidence.
-These quizzes would also clearly introduce students to not only what I may expect from them as the instructor, but also how I may ask them to demonstrate that knowledge.
-In the traditional lecture-based course, these formative assessments could take the form of short, weekly quizzes on the recent material such as the take-home quizzes implemented in the undergraduate HES 374 Applied Human Anatomy course at Regis University.
-As one student stated, “The take-home quizzes helped my learning because it narrowed down what information was important and allowed me to see what areas I was struggling in.”
-In the cadaver lab, I would use weekly dissection quizzes similar to the ones used in the graduate-level ANAT 6111 Human Gross Anatomy course of the Modern Human Anatomy Program.
-In these small group quizzes, students must identify a pre-selected set of structures from that week’s dissection, with their grade dependent on the accuracy and intactness of the structure.
-In my experience, this approach has motivated students to take pride in their work and perform high-quality dissections, leading to increased ownership over their learning.
-Even when a structure is lost or damaged, minimal points are lost, but long-term retention occurs because, as I often tell students, “you never forget a structure you accidentally cut”.
+Early opportunities for students to self-assess their learning can encourage them to think metacognitively and identify specific areas of improvement without negatively impacting their stress or self-confidence.
+These quizzes also clearly introduce students to not only what is expected from them, but also how they may be asked to demonstrate their knowledge.
+For example, formative assessments could take the form of the take-home quizzes implemented in the undergraduate Applied Human Anatomy course at Regis University (RU).
+One RU student noted in my evaluations, “The take home quizzes helped my learning because it narrowed down what information was important and allowed me to see what areas I was struggling in.”
+As evidenced by the quote, these formative quizzes facilitated the students’ metacognition and allowed them to address their weaknesses in a low-stakes, supportive manner.
+Weekly dissection quizzes could also be implemented in the cadaver laboratory, such as those used in CU’s graduate-level Human Gross Anatomy course.
+In these small group quizzes, students must identify pre-selected structures from that week’s dissection, with their score dependent on accuracy and intactness of the structure.
+In my experience, this approach motivated students to take pride in their work and perform high-quality dissections, leading to increased ownership over their learning.
+Even when a structure is lost or damaged, minimal points are lost, but long-term learning occurs because, as I often tell students, “you never forget a structure you accidentally cut”.

 Lastly, I strive to teach the anatomical sciences in a manner that is applicable and transferable to the future careers of my students.
-The manner in which students encounter anatomy in the classroom or the lab is often far from how they will use anatomy in the future.
-Therefore, students can be more effectively prepared for their careers by providing them with opportunities to apply their anatomical knowledge in a format that parallels their future work, such as in-depth clinical cases, clinically oriented MCQs, or radiology/ultrasound lectures and workshops.
-Furthermore, gross anatomy includes a “hidden curriculum” beyond the anatomical content that can be leveraged into professionalism, communication, teamwork, empathy, and critical thinking practice.
-For example, patient handoffs between dissection teams could encourage proper communication and collaboration while requiring proper draping technique on donors during dissection could promote respectful patient care.
-These activities that encourage students to treat their donor as their “first patient” can help students develop these valuable skills long before they enter the clinical setting.
-By emphasizing both the relevant anatomical content and the soft skills in the curriculum, my students will receive an education that will remain useful and relevant long into their careers.
+The way students encounter anatomy in the classroom is often far from how they will apply their anatomical knowledge in the future.
+Therefore, students can be more effectively prepared for their future careers by providing them with opportunities to apply their anatomical knowledge in a format that parallels their future work, such as in-depth clinical cases, pathology-focused microscopy slides, or radiology/ultrasound workshops.
+Furthermore, while students learn anatomy, they can also learn a variety of skills beyond the anatomical content such as professionalism, communication, teamwork, empathy, and critical thinking.
+For example, patient handoffs between dissection teams could encourage proper communication and collaboration whereas requiring proper draping technique on human body donors during dissection could promote respectful patient care.
+These activities encourage students to treat their donor as their “first patient” and can encourage development of these valuable skills long before they enter the clinical setting.
+By emphasizing both the relevant anatomical content and additional transferable skills in the curriculum, my students will receive an education that will remain relevant long into their careers.